DanielTisue/skateSpot/README.md

  https://www.mapbox.com/

 ## Production
-You can visit this site at http://www.theskatespots.com
+You can visit this site at http://www.skatespotsunlimited.com

 ## Credits
-All current photos from https://www.unsplash.com :
+All current photos from https://www.unsplash.com
-* Anthony Mapp
-* Flo Karr
-* Heath Thistle
-* Joe Cooke
-* Josh Hild
-* Kirk Morales
-* Mateo Avila
-* Max Tarkhov
-* Obed Hernandez
-* Scott Osborne
-* Shawn Henry